BiancoRoyal/node-red-contrib-modbus/README.md

 [Node-RED][1] contribution package for [Modbus][8]

-Based on [modbus-serial][2] with TCP and Serial RTU, RTU buffered, C701, Telnet, ASCII
+Based on [modbus-serial][2] with TCP, C701, Telnet, Serial, RTU buffered, and ASCII

-* stress tested with Node-RED v0.15.2/v0.16.1 and Node.js (4.7/6.9 LTS)
+* stress tested with Node-RED v0.16.2 and Node.js (4.7/6.9 LTS)
 * works with queueing per unit and round robin scheduling

 # Install